calligraffiti/cookiecutter-fountain/README.md

-# Welcome to Fountain-cookiecutter - a cookiecutter template for starting a Fountain screenplay!
+# Fountain-cookiecutter - A Fountain screenplay cookiecutter template!

-This repository is a template repository (a cookiecutter) that allows you to quickly set up a new [Fountain](https://www.fountain.io) screenplay project.
+This repository is a template repository, a cookiecutter, that allows you to quickly set up a new [Fountain](https://www.fountain.io) screenplay project so you can get straight to writing.

 ## Features